Which Contraceptive Pill Is Right for Me?

 Your BMI.
 A BMI of 35 or above is a reason not to prescribe the combined pill.
 The mini pill is suitable at higher BMIs.

 Whether you are breastfeeding.
-The combined pill is not recommended in the first six weeks after birth.
+The combined pill is not recommended in the first six weeks after birth if breastfeeding, because the oestrogen can reduce milk supply.
+The mini pill is safe from birth.

 Your age.
 Through the NHS Pharmacy Contraception Service, the combined pill is available up to and including age 49.
-The mini pill is available up to 54 for most types.
+The mini pill is available up to 54 for most types, or up to 49 for Slynd (drospirenone).

 Mini pill options available through the NHS

-Desogestrel 75 micrograms is the most commonly prescribed mini pill in the UK.
+Desogestrel 75 micrograms is the most commonly prescribed mini pill in the UK and is usually the first choice.
 It stops ovulation in most cycles and has a 12 hour timing window.
+The most common side effect is irregular bleeding, particularly in the first few months.
 Brands include Cerelle, Cerazette, Feanolla, Zelleta, and unbranded generic desogestrel.
+Read our guide on Cerelle vs Cerazette for more on the differences between brands.

 Combined pill options available through the NHS

-The first choice combined pills contain ethinylestradiol with levonorgestrel.
-These have the most safety data and the lowest risk of blood clots.
+The first choice combined pills contain ethinylestradiol (a type of oestrogen) with levonorgestrel.
+These have the most safety data and the lowest risk of blood clots among combined pills (FSRH, 2023).
+They provide good cycle control and predictable withdrawal bleeds.
 Examples include Microgynon 30, Rigevidon, and Ovranette.

-Combined pills containing ethinylestradiol with norgestimate or norethisterone carry a similar risk profile.
+Combined pills containing ethinylestradiol with norgestimate or norethisterone carry a similar risk profile and may suit people who experience side effects on levonorgestrel pills.

 Which pill is best for acne?